-The National High Point Championship in each class will be the only boat allowed to carry the number the #1 for the following season.
+1.6.7 The National High Point Championship in each class will be the only boat allowed to carry the number the #1 for the following season.
 If the #1 is NOT chosen to be used by the National High Point Champion in the class, NO boat will be permitted to use #1 as their number.
 (Example: If Team A is the 2013 National Champion but chooses to use their register # of 111 in the 2014 season, and Team B who was the National Champion in 2012 and used #101 for the 2013 season, Team B will NOT be permitted to use #101 again for the 2014 season.
 They must use their previously registered number.)

 - a.
-Production Class boats must follow the boat number rule of a 3-digit number in which the firstnumber represents the class in which the boat runs in.
+Production Class boats must follow the boat number rule of a 3-digit number in which the first number represents the class in which the boat runs in.
 Ex. #101, #201 etc. - b.
 Super Stock must follow the boat number rule of the Alpha-Numeric numbering Ex.
 S-1 - c.
-Other Classes must follow their class numerical system - 7.
-American Flags Are required on all hulls.
+Other Classes must follow their class numerical system - 1.7 American Flags Are required on all hulls.
 The flags must be painted or in decal form.
 American Flag must be a minimum size of 9"x12".
-Recommended placement of the American Flags is bow forward and displayed on each hull side. (see below diagram). - 8 Foreign entries Will place the appropriate flag on the bow in lieu of the American Flag with the same criteria in place.
-In addition, an American Flag must be placed on the rear corner of the hull where the side and deck meet with a minimum size of 4" x 6". - 9.
-APBA decals Must be present on both sides of the hull or deck, with a minimum size of 6" x 9".
+Recommended placement of the American Flags is bow forward and displayed on each hull side.
+(See below diagram). - 1.8 Foreign entries Will place the appropriate flag on the bow in lieu of the American Flag with the same criteria in place.
+In addition, an American Flag must be placed on the rear corner of the hull where the side and deck meet with a minimum size of 4" x 6". - 1.9 World Championships All boats competing for UIM World Championships must display t wo 6" x 9" UIM decals adjacent to the APBA decals. - 1.10 APBA decals Must be present on both sides of the hull or deck, with a minimum size of 6" x 9".
 The location of the decal is at the rear corner of the hull where the side and deck meet.
-For Foreign entries the APBA decal will be placed immediately beneath the American Flag.
-Decals to be furnished by APBA.
+For Foreign entries, the APBA decal will be placed immediately beneath the American Flag.
+Decals to be furnished by APBA. - 1.11 Failure to comply with the numbering and decal rules will result in a yellow card for each event entered without compliance.
+After three failures a Red Card will be issued with subsequent suspension for the team.